mconlon17/vivo-add-cities/README.md

 There's nothing US specific about this code.
 The data file contains US cities.
 Edit the data file to add cities of interest in provinces or regions of interest.

+When more than one city has the same name, the first one has a URL of its name, the second one has the same URL with a '1' at the end.
+Third city with the same name has a '2' at the end and so on.

 The file cities.n3 is a data package that can be loaded into VIVO.
 See the VIVO documentation regarding the maintenance of data packages.